alex-bellon/wikipedia/README.md

 - [Bucky bit](https://en.wikipedia.org/wiki/Bucky_bit) - a bit in the binary representation of a character that it set by pressing a modifier key
 - [Clipper chip](https://en.wikipedia.org/wiki/Clipper_chip) - a chipset that was developed and promoted by the NSA with a built-in backdoor that was intended to "allow Federal, State, and local law enforcement officials the ability to decode intercepted voice and data transmissions."
 Introduced in 1993, it was entirely defunct by 1996.
 - [Control character](https://en.wikipedia.org/wiki/Control_character) - a code point (a number) in a character set, that does not represent a written symbol.
 They are used as in-band signaling to cause effects other than the addition of a symbol to the text.
+- [Core rope memory](https://en.wikipedia.org/wiki/Core_rope_memory) - a form of read-only memory (ROM) for computers, first used in the 1960s by early NASA Mars space probes and then in the Apollo Guidance Computer (AGC) and programmed by the Massachusetts Institute of Technology (MIT) Instrumentation Lab and built by Raytheon.
 - [Data erasure](https://en.wikipedia.org/wiki/Data_erasure) - a software-based method of overwriting the data that aims to completely destroy all electronic data residing on a hard disk drive or other digital media by using zeros and ones to overwrite data onto all sectors of the device.
 - [Lisp machine](https://en.wikipedia.org/wiki/Lisp_machine) - general-purpose computers designed to efficiently run Lisp as their main software and programming language, usually via hardware support